This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-According to the American Occupational Therapy Association (AOTA), occupational therapy is a form of therapy that helps people of all ages to learn how to improve their abilities to do the everyday activities they want to or have to do.[1]
+According to the American Occupational Therapy Association (AOTA), occupational therapy helps people of all ages learn how to improve their abilities to do the everyday activities they want to or have to do.[1]

 For children with cerebral palsy, occupational therapy can help them with everyday school tasks, eating and drinking, dressing, hygiene, and other tasks they need to learn for daily use.